zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![PowerShell terminal is shown.
 Git remote add origin is highlighted and executed. ](media/git-remote-add.png "Git remote add")

-9. Run the following commands to rename current branch to **Main** and add stage all the files for a git commit.
+9. Run the following commands to rename the current branch to **Main** and stage all the files for a git commit.

     ```powershell
     git branch -M main